slick/slick/CONTRIBUTING.md

 These guidelines are meant to be a living document that should be changed and adapted as needed.
 We encourage changes that makes it easier to achieve our goals in an efficient way.

-These guidelines mainly applies to Typesafe’s “mature” projects - not necessarily to projects of the type ‘collection of scripts’ etc.
+These guidelines mainly apply to Typesafe’s “mature” projects - not necessarily to projects of the type ‘collection of scripts’ etc.

 ## General Workflow

-This is the process for committing code into master.
+This is the process for committing code into main.
 There are of course exceptions to these rules, for example minor changes to comments and documentation, fixing a broken build etc.

 1. Make sure you have signed the [Typesafe CLA](http://www.lightbend.com/contribute/cla), if not, sign it online.
 2. Before starting to work on a feature or a fix, you have to make sure that: